mikro-orm/mikro-orm/docs/defining-entities.md

 ## Note about SQL drivers and @PrimaryKey

-All entities described above were defined with `_id: ObjectID` primary key - those were Mongo entities.
+All entities described above were defined with `_id: ObjectId` primary key - those were Mongo entities.

 For SQL drivers, you will want to define your primary key as `id: number` instead: